Notes on the Geography of Germany: Imperial Berlin

 Stretching east from the gate is the famous avenue called Unter den Linden, Under the Lindens.
 Created in 1647 with a nod to the Rome of Sixtus V, it seems to be Europe's first avenue deliberately planted with trees.

-This equestrian statue of Friedrich Wilhelm III, King of Prussia from 1797 to 1840, keeps an eye on the traffic.
+Friedrich Wilhelm III, King of Prussia from 1797 to 1840, keeps an eye on the traffic.
 Despite the grand pose, his career began with a loss to the French at Jena, proceeded to sycophantic subservience to the Russian Tsar Alexander, and continued downhill.

 A two-minute walk south of Unter den Linden is a large square, the Gendarmenmarkt, punctuated with matching cathedrals--German and French--from about 1700.
 They, too, like the Brandenburg Gate, the Reichstag, and just about every other monument of imperial Berlin, were rebuilt after 1945.